Simsso/Haskell-Studies/README.md

 data Bool = False | True
 ```

 **Pattern matching** is a feature of Haskell that allows multiple implementations of the same function.
-When calling the function, the implementation will be chosen depending on the argument's type. `_` is called catch-all and will match any argument type.
+When calling the function, the implementation will be chosen depending on the argument. `_` is called catch-all and will match any argument value.

 **Typeclasses** is a polymorphic type that adds functionality to types that is reusable across all inheriting types.
 A **type alias** is a way of making a type available through a differnt name: `type Name = Integer`.

 **Polymorphism** is the provision of a single interface to entities of different types.
 In Haskell it is either _parametric_ or _constrained_ (or _bounded_).
 The former is polymorphism that accepts any type, whereas the latter accepts only some types.
+Multiple class constrains must be wrapped in parentheses: `f :: (Eq a, Num b) => a -> b`.

 Haskell's inequality symbol is `/=`.
 The **ordering typeclass** `Ord` enforces implementation of the following operators.
 ```haskell